stsqp/Hello-Word/README.md

 Just another repository!
 Hi!
 This is a test I like Java and Mysql!
-I'll work hard for it
+I'll work hard for it!